Parliamentary.ai

 The bill amends the Privacy and Electronic Communications (EC Directive) Regulations 2003.
 Key changes include:

-• Guidance on Inappropriate Marketing: Empowers the Information Commissioner to create and publish guidelines on what constitutes inappropriate direct marketing.
+• Guidance: The Information Commissioner will issue guidance on what constitutes inappropriate direct marketing.

 Government Spending